rozkminiacz/jekyll-now/_posts/2018-04-14-Parametrized-tests-with-Spek.md

 ## We can do better
 Imagine, if we could write our tests like we write our code.
-No annotation driven development, no unnecessary static methods and clear output. **That's were Spek comes to help**.
+Clear output, no annotation driven development, and no unnecessary static methods. **That's were Spek comes to help**.

 >If you are not familiar with using Spek in unit testing check my [article](http://rozkmin.me/Model-View-Presenter-writing-Spek-specification/) or other blog posts.